Skip to main content

 Test 1: 1000 words at 200 words per minute = 5.0 minutes.
 Clean division.

 Test 2: 500 words at 300 words per minute = 1.666... minutes.
+The long decimal (1.6666666666666667) is just Python showing all its digits of precision; you do not need to memorize it.
+Copy the exact value from the terminal output into your test.
 The result is not a round number.
 The return type is float, so the function must return the full fractional value.
+That is the exact number you got from the tip box earlier in this section.

 $ uv run pyright